Children Leaving Home

 All these financial matters are important and you can now use your surplus income to plan for your retirement or general wealth creation.

 Discussing where you want to go from here and what you both expect in these future years is the first place to start.
 Once you have an outline of where you want to be you can put your plans in place by seeking financial planning advice.
-One issue you need to avoid is the children coming back.
+One issue you may need to consider is the cost of your children coming back.

 Before your children leave, ask yourselves:-